-A comparative summary of the Master District Debt Service Fund's financial position as of July 31, 2019 and 2018 is as follows:
+A comparative summary of the Master District Debt Service Fund's financial position as of July 31, 2020 and 2019 is as follows:

-2019 2018
+2020 2019

-Total assets \$ 469,573 \$ 473,857
+Total assets \$ 569,070 \$ 469,573

-Total fund balance \$ 469,573 \$ 473,857
+Total fund balance \$ 569,070 \$ 469,573

-A comparative summary of activities in the Master District Debt Service Fund for the current and prior fiscal year is as follows:
+A comparative summary of the Master District Debt Service Fund's activities for the current and prior fiscal year is as follows:

-2019 2018
+2020 2019

-Total revenues \$ 428,725 \$ 515,737
+Total revenues \$ 487,632 \$ 428,725

-Total expenditures (433,009) (426,323)
+Total expenditures (460,924) (433,009)

-Revenues over/(under) expenditures (4,284) 89,414
+Revenues over/(under) expenditures 26,708 (4,284)

-Other changes in fund balance (18,304)
+Other changes in fund balance 72,789

-Net change in fund balance \$ (4,284) \$ 71,110
+Net change in fund balance \$ 99,497 \$ (4,284)

 The District's financial resources in the Master District Debt Service Fund in both the current year and prior year are from contract taxes from participants.
+During the current year, financial resources also included capitalized interest from the sale of bonds.
 The difference between these financial resources and debt service requirements resulted in changes in fund balance each year.
+It is important to note that the District sets its annual contract tax rate as recommended by its financial advisor, who monitors projected cash flows in the Master District Debt Service Fund to ensure that the District will be able to meet its future debt service requirements on unlimited tax contract revenue bonds.